keras-team/keras-hub/CONTRIBUTING.md

 `isort` and `black`.
 This can be done by running `pip install --upgrade black`, `pip install --upgrade flake8`, and `pip install --upgrade isort`.

+If you face issues while running the shell scripts and face errors like `: invalid option` one possible reason might be that the line endings are different.
+To fix this you can try migrating to LF line endings from CRLF.

 ## Community Guidelines

 This project follows [Google's Open Source Community Guidelines](https://opensource.google/conduct/).